Skip to main content

 Research synthesisModerate evidenceSmall effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-Across 3 studies, all reported beneficial effects of L-carnitine on reducing hemoglobin A1c, with predominantly small effect sizes.
-The most-studied dose range is 1-2 g/day, and the evidence primarily comes from adults with type 2 diabetes or impaired glucose tolerance.
+All 3 studies (including a meta-analysis and two systematic reviews) found statistically significant beneficial effects of L-carnitine supplementation on reducing hemoglobin A1c, with predominantly small effect sizes (mean reductions of -0.16% to -0.37%).
+The most-studied doses ranged from 1 to 2 g/day in adults with type 2 diabetes or impaired glucose tolerance.

 • Effective dose range: 1-2 g/day